swup/a11y-plugin/README.md

 }
 ```

-### Deprecated options
+#### Deprecated options

-The following two announcement templates are now grouped in a single `announcements` object.
+The following two announcement templates variables are now grouped in a single `announcements` object.

-#### announcementTemplate

-How to announce the new page.
+- `announcementTemplate`: How to announce the new page.

-#### urlTemplate

-How to announce the new page if neither a title tag nor a heading were found.
+- `urlTemplate`: How to announce the new page if neither a title tag nor a heading were found.

 ## Visit object